kkrt-labs/kakarot-ssj/docs/general/contract_storage.md

     style M fill:#DB2929,stroke:#333,stroke-width:2px;
 ```

-_Simplified process representation of SSTORE and SLOAD Opcodes in the Geth EVM
+<span class="caption">_Simplified representation of SSTORE and SLOAD Opcodes
-Client_
+behavior in the Geth EVM Client_ </span>

 ## Storage in Kakarot

 As Kakarot is a contract that is deployed on Starknet and is not a client that
 can directly manipulate a storage database, our approach differs from one of a
 traditional client.
-We do not have a world state trie, and we do not have a
+We do not directly manipulate tries.
+Instead, we have access
-storage trie.
-Instead, we have access to Kakarot's contract storage on the
-Starknet blockchain, that we can query using syscalls to read and update the
+to contracts storage on the Starknet blockchain, that we can query using
-value of a of a storage slot.
+syscalls to read and update the value of a of a storage slot.

 There are two different ways of handling Storage in Kakarot.